pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Sekai Judo Club is a premier competitive judo facility located in 816 Charcot Ave, San Jose, CA 95131.
+Sekai Judo Club is a premier martial arts training center located in 816 Charcot Ave, San Jose, CA 95131.
 With a rating of 5.0 stars based on 3 reviews, it is highly regarded in the local martial arts community.
-Sekai Judo Club offers comprehensive judo programs focused on ground fighting and throwing techniques for all skill levels, from beginners to advanced practitioners.
+Sekai Judo Club offers comprehensive judo programs focused on belt ranking system and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>